Geekdude/Geekdude.github.io/_posts/2019-06-12-one-lap-of-america.md

 {% include gallery id="schedule" %}

 ## Day 0 Travel
-The first day we packeted up the car and traveled to the first hotel.
+The first day we packed up the car and traveled to the first hotel.
 We knew we were at the right place when we saw a viper with one lap stickers and a Lamborghini next to it.